KTFS (AM)

-KTFS (940 AM) is a radio station broadcasting a gospel music format.
-Licensed to Texarkana, Texas, United States, it serves the Texarkana area.
-The station is currently owned by Texarkana Radio Center.
-Studios are located on Olive in Texarkana, Texas just one block west of the Texas/Arkansas state line and its transmitter is on South State Line Avenue.
+KTFS (940 AM) is a radio station broadcasting a sports radio format.
+Licensed to Texarkana, Texas, United States, it serves the Texarkana metropolitan area.
+The station is currently owned by Cliff Dumas, through licensee BTC USA Holdings Management Inc.

+The studios are located on Olive in Texarkana, just one block west of the Texas–Arkansas state line, and its transmitter is on South State Line Avenue.
+KTFS broadcasts at a power of 2,500 watts during the day, and 11 watts during the night.
+This makes KTFS a class D radio station.

+History

 KTFS was operated from a broadcast facility located on State Line Avenue on the Texarkana, Texas side.
 During that time the station operated with 250 watts, increasing power to 1,000 watts in 1967.
 Dave Hall was the News Director and broke the 'Fouke Monster' story, in Fouke, on a Sunday morning via a mobile car phone.